Affordable artists' studios in London

-Acme supports over 600 artists and manages 546 studios in 14 buildings in Greater London, offering a wide range of high-quality, long-term and professionally-managed space including permanent new-build studios.
+Acme supports over 650 artists and manages 564 studios in 15 buildings in Greater London, offering a wide range of high-quality, long-term and professionally-managed space including permanent new-build studios.
 In 2014 we opened a new studio project, Warton House in Stratford.
-The previous year we opened High House Artists' Studios, a purpose-built stand-alone studio building including work/live units in Purfleet, and The Glassyard Building in Stockwell which contains a large 'transitional studio' space for recent graduates from Central Saint Martins.
+The previous year we opened High House Artists' Studios, a purpose-built stand-alone studio building including work/live units in Purfleet, and Glassyard in Stockwell which contains a large 'transitional studio' space for recent graduates from Central Saint Martins.

-The current average cost of an Acme studio is £10.33f² per year or £258 per month for a 300f² (28m²) studio.
+The current average cost of an Acme studio is £10.85 per square foot per year or £271 per month for a 300f² (28m²) studio.
 This is one third the price of a comparable commercial space and less than most other London studio providers.
 The rent is fully inclusive of business rates, insurance and service charges - the only extra cost is electricity.